-Game viewing exciting all year round and so is a bird watching, foot safaris and mountain climbing.
-And even in the dry season, it is worth the drive just to visit the seasonal Kidepo River and stroll along its 50m wide bed of white sand between banks covered with Borassus palm trees.
+Game viewing is exciting all year round and so is a bird watching, foot safaris and mountain climbing.
+And even in the dry season, it is worth the drive just to visit the seasonal Kidepo River and stroll along its 50 m wide bed of white sand between banks covered with Borassus palm trees.

-Kidepo valley where the park got its name is known for the borassus tree plantations stretching approximately 100 meters wide naturally planted by elephant droppings through the years.
+Kidepo valley where Kidepo Valley National Park got its name is known for the borassus tree plantations stretching approximately 100 meters wide naturally planted by elephant droppings through the years.
 These trees also worked as the source of food during food crisis in the seventeenth and eighteenth century.

 Wild life: Kidepo conservation area supports a wide diversity of Mammal species, several of which, like the cheetah, are only found only in this park.
-Among77 species of mammals include localized carnivores like the Bat eared fox, stripped hyena, and caracal.
+Among 77 species of mammals include localized carnivores like the Bat eared fox, striped hyena, and caracal.
 The tree climbing lions, leopard, spotted hyena and the black backed jackal, striped jackal can also be found here.

-The park is also home to Chandlers, mountain reedbucks, elephants, Burchells zebra, bush pigs, Rothschild giraffe, bushbucks, buffalos, and the Eland.
+Kidepo Valley National Park is also home to Chandlers, mountain reedbucks, elephants, Burchell’s zebra, bush pigs, Rothschild giraffe, bushbucks, buffalos, and the Eland.
 Kidepo valley is also referred to as the home of buffalos.

 Hot springs:The Kanangorok, meaning the place of black stones’ is the only hot spring in Karamoja; it is 40 km away from Apoka camp.
 The Kanagorok Hot springs are a small collection of natural hot springs located in Kidepo valley near the Sudan border.